dit/dit/docs/measures/divergences/divergences.rst

 Divergences
 ***********

-Divergences are measures of "distance" between distributions:
+Divergences are measures of comparison between distributions:

 .. toctree::
    :maxdepth: 2